NHS digital database

 The Extended Access Service is located at Mowbray Square in Harrogate and North House in Ripon.
 You can get appointments here up to 8pm weekdays and on Saturday mornings.
 Information about the new service is available here or contact reception.
 To download an information leaflet about the service Click here.

-We have updated our Springbank Privacy Notice in line with the new GDPR law from May 2018.
+We have updated our Springbank Privacy Notice here.